joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_law/of_the_precepts_of_the_old_law/prologue.md

 (4) Whether besides these it contains judicial precepts?
 (5) Whether it contains any others besides these?
 (6) How the Old Law induced men to keep its precepts.

-* Whether The Old Law Contains Only One Precept?
-* Whether The Old Law Contains Moral Precepts?
-* Whether The Old Law Comprises Ceremonial, Besides Moral, Precepts?
-* Whether, Besides The Moral And Ceremonial Precepts, There Are Also Judicial Precepts?
-* Whether The Old Law Contains Any Others Besides The Moral, Judicial, And Ceremonial Precepts?
-* Whether The Old Law Should Have Induced Men To The Observance Of Its Precepts, By Means Of Temporal Promises And Threats?